 Boycott

-stands for Boycott
+"B" stands for Boycott1.png

 There are several different types of boycotts.
 Consumer boycotts ask individuals not to purchase Israeli products or from companies that are complicit in violations of Palestinian human rights.
 Academic, cultural, and sporting boycotts involve withdrawing support from complicit Israeli institutions.
 Apartheid Free Zones are how businesses or community groups can pledge to support the boycott.